Citizenship-by-investment Programmes open up the world of international education for South African families

 When seeking an institution for study abroad, students are also starting to consider additional aspects beyond just the brand, ranking and reputation of an institution.
 The British Council report claims that the quality and value, including costs, career prospects, potential for further studies and student experience at an institution have increasingly become important in the student choice process.

-When it comes to Europe one can access the European Union via residency programs in Malta or Cyprus for as little as EUR 300 000.
+When it comes to Europe one can access the European Union via residency programmes in Malta or Cyprus for as little as EUR 300 000.
 As mentioned, certain residents of EU countries might get some benefit when it comes to study costs .

-However, for an investment of EUR 2 million, one can fast track to citizenship in as little as four months in the case of Cyprus and fourteen months for Malta (program from EUR 1 million).
+However, for an investment of EUR 2 million, one can fast track to citizenship in as little as four months in the case of Cyprus and fourteen months for Malta (programme from EUR 1 million).

 Surprisingly the Caribbean citizenship-by-investment programmes also offer some interesting options for education.
 Grenada is a good example.
 Today, 1 in 4 physicians practicing in the United States is trained at a foreign medical school.
 Of that almost 1 in every 10 of those, were trained at the School of Medicine at St George’s University in Grenada.
 In nearly four decades, they have graduated more than 15,000 physicians to the global health care system.
 Last year the St. George’s University’s US and Canadian Students achieved a 97% first-time pass rate on the US Medical Licensing Exam I, surpassing students from US and Canadian Schools 6 years in a row.
 With more than 900 US residencies in 2017, no other medical school in the world provided more new doctors to the US health care system than St George’s and they have been numbered the number one provider of doctors into first-year US residencies for the last seven years combined.
 Of their eligible 2016 US graduates who applied for a postgraduate position, 93 percent obtained one within one year.